Ash1362/ray-based-quantitative-ultrasound-tomography/r-Wave/readme.txt

 all the grid points must be contributed to an interpolation to an off-grid point, when the same approach [6] is taken for interpolation.
 But because including all the grid points for an interpolation to an off-grid point is very costly, 'BLITTolerance' is used for confining the interpolation to the grid points close to the off-grid point by setting the deafult 'BLITolerance' 0.1 or 0.05.
 Based on my experince, these values for 'BLITolerance' are large and will deteriorate the first arrival of the signals.
 For preserving the information in the simulated pressure field including the first arrival of the signals, 'BLITolerance' was here set 0.001.
-Note that smaller 'BLITolerance' means inclusion of larger number of grid points, and therefore increases the required memory for the k-Wave simulation, but it will make the k-Wave simulations accurate.
+Note that smaller 'BLITolerance' means inclusion of larger number of grid points, and therefore an an increase in the required memory for the k-Wave simulation, but it will make the k-Wave simulations accurate.

 It must be reminded that that in [1] and [2], early iterations of a time-of-flight-based image reconstruction algorithm using the first arrival of the